 Click here to download the voting agenda of the Supreme Court for the first semester of 2022.

-After minister André Mendonça take office, the Supreme Court will have a full plenary again to analyze each issue.
+After Justice André Mendonça take office, the Supreme Court will have a full plenary again to analyze each issue.
 Medonça is former Attorney General of the Union and Bolsonaro’s former Justice Minister.
 The Senate approved his nomination in December 2021.

-The role of the new minister will be one of the tensions of the Supreme Court in 2022.
+The role of the new justice will be one of the tensions of the Supreme Court in 2022.
 Mendonça is going to be the rapporteur of crucial issues to Bolsonaro, as the process to block social media accounts of his supporters.

-The “terribly evangelical” minister will also head actions that demand from the Federal Government a plan to prevent and combat fires in the Pantanal Wetlands and Amazon Rainforest.
+The “terribly evangelical” justice will also head actions that demand from the Federal Government a plan to prevent and combat fires in the Pantanal Wetlands and Amazon Rainforest.
 There are great expectations to know what decisions Mendonça will take in cases involving his former boss.

 One of the first cases Mendonça must express himself is the judgement on the lethality of police operations in Rio de Janeiro.
 The matter was being examined by the plenary in December, but the judgment was interrupted.

-Minister Edson Fachin voted in favor of reducing the lethality of police operations in Rio’s poor communities and neighborhoods, mainly after the police raid in Jacarezinho favela in May last year, which killed 28 people.
+Justice Edson Fachin voted in favor of reducing the lethality of police operations in Rio’s poor communities and neighborhoods, mainly after the police raid in Jacarezinho favela in May last year, which killed 28 people.

 The “time frame limitation” argument establishes that indigenous populations can only claim lands they were occupying on the exact date of the promulgation of Brzil’s Constitution, on October 5, 1988.
-The argument directly opposes landlords against indigenous and environmentalist movements
+The argument directly opposes landlords against indigenous and environmentalist movements.

 On February 9, the Court will resume the examination on the need for vaccine passport, besides the covid-19 test, to travelers who arrive in Brazil.
 The judgment of the matter was interrupted after 8 votes in favor of the vaccine passport and 0 against it.
-At the time, minister Marques Nunes requested the examination of the case records.
+At the time, Justice Marques Nunes requested the examination of the case records.

 Experts are concerned